zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ## Set values

-To write a value using MQTT you need to send the value to the /set API in the same topic where the value updates are published, by adding the suffix `/set` to the topic.
+To write a value using MQTT you need to send a packet to the same topic where the value updates are published and adding the suffix `/set`.

+Example:

 To set the light dimmer of the node named `light` and location `office` to `100`.